 - eventual peripheral sclerosis

 CT is superior to both MRI and plain film in depicting the bony margins and identifying a sequestrum or involucrum.
 The CT features are otherwise similar to plain films.
-The overall sensitivity and specificity of CT even in the setting of chronic osteomyelitis is low and according to one study was 67% and 50% 17.
+The overall sensitivity and specificity of CT is low, even in the setting of chronic osteomyelitis, and according to one study are 67% and 50%, respectively 17.

-- image degradation by streak artefact when metallic implants are present
+- image degradation by streak artifact when metallic implants are present

 MRI is the most sensitive and specific and is able to identify soft-tissue/joint complications 5,14.